 South Sudan Well Rehab Projects – Phase 1

-This project is made possible through the partnership of Water Charity and the National Peace Corps Association, along with and Water is Basic.
+This project is made possible through the partnership of Water Charity and the National Peace Corps Association, along with Water is Basic.

 Water Charity is pleased to announce this PHASE 1 of our South Sudan Well Rehab Program, designed to help the people of South Sudan by rehabilitating wells and repairing pumps across the country.
 The program began with TORE, of Central Equatoria State, where renewed violence has made it difficult for us to check up on the communities.
 When the security situation is better, we will get back to these sites, and post updates, but all of these wells have in fact been rehabilitated.